Discount admission to Gene Siskel Film Center

 Where: Gene Siskel Film Center, 164 N State St, 312-846 2800.

-I recently wanted to see two films and noticed at the bottom of the description for one film this deal:
+I recently wanted to see two films and noticed at the two-film discount.

 Buy a ticket at our regular prices for either NAME OF FILM 1 or NAME OF FILM 2, and get a ticket for any show of the other film at this discount rate with proof of your original purchase: General Admission $7; Students $5; Members $4.

 (This discount price applies to the second film only.
 Discount available in person at the box office only.)

 Combine a matinee (Friday 2pm-4pm only) and the two-film discount